ScreamingQQ/Scratch5.0/.github/README.md

 1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
 2. Click on "Load Temporary Add-on" and select any file in the `Scratch5.0` directory.
+> [!NOTE]
+> Firefox extensions loaded this way are removed when the browser is closed.

 ## Contributing

 We welcome contributions!
-Please read our [CONTRIBUTING SECTION](/CONTRIBUTING.md) for guidelines on how to contribute to this project.
+Please read our [CONTRIBUTING SECTION](/.github/CONTRIBUTING.md) for guidelines on how to contribute to this project.

+## Security

+For information about reporting security vulnerabilities, see our [SECURITY POLICY](/.github/SECURITY.md).

+## Code of Conduct

+Please make sure to review our [CODE OF CONDUCT](/.github/CODE_OF_CONDUCT.md) to help maintain a welcoming and respectful community.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](/License.md) file for details.
+See the [LICENSE](/.github/LICENSE.txt) file for details.